Faiber09/Computer-Vision-and-Deep-Learning-Capstone-Project/README.md

 Inside this folder we can find some jupyter notebook files containing:

 1. A Deep Learning model using keras for concrete strenght prediction.
-2. A convolutional neural network for Fashion-MNIST dataset classification.
+2. A convolutional neural network in Pytorch for Fashion-MNIST dataset classification.
-3. Restricted
+3. Restricted Boltzman Machines in Tensorflow for MNIST dataset reconstruction.
+4. Autoencoders in TensorFlow for Feature Extraction and Dimensionality Reduction using MNIST dataset.
+5. LSTM (Long Short Term Memory) in Tensorflow for Language Modelling.